Solar Panels in Arizona

 It’s no surprise that Arizona has been a pioneer in the solar industry.
 Residents enjoy sunshine for 85% of the year, making it the ideal location for going solar.

-Arizona ranks second only to California in total installed solar capacity, which sat at just over 2,300 megawatts in 2015.
 Solar energy’s popularity is a good thing for the earth, however, its long history in AZ means that some of the most lucrative rebates and incentives have expired.
 On the other hand, economies of scale and stiff competition have caused a drop in the average price of systems in the state.
 All told there are roughly 400 solar companies in Arizona, making it convenient for residents when it comes time to shop for an installer.
 Due to the unique dynamics of the industry in this state, there are things to take into consideration before jumping into the solar decision.
-Some of these include:

 A photovoltaic power system is a hefty investment – buying an average sized system in AZ will set you back about $17,000, possibly more depending on what you choose.
 There are some other options, but due to various factors involved in this state in particular, you’ll want to take an extra hard look at the details of each one.

 Paying cash up front for solar is almost always the most economically rewarding way to go green with your electricity.
 Without any interest charges or monthly payments, any power your system generates will truly belong to you, which is particularly advantageous if your system produces all of the power your home needs (in Arizona this may not happen during the hottest months, as kilowatt-hours used will be higher the more you use your air conditioning).

 Looking at both the benefits and drawbacks of this option helps you see the big picture in order to make the best choice for your situation.